-12.5.49 Hazardous Substances:

-means substances which, individually, or in combination with other substances, are normally considered with other substances, are normally considered to pose a danger to public health, safety and the environment.
+12.5.50 Hazardous Substances: means substances which, individually, or in combination with other substances, are normally considered with other substances, are normally considered to pose a danger to public health, safety and normally considered to pose a danger to public health, safety and the environment.
 These substances generally include a wide array of materials that toxic, ignitable, corrosive, reactive, radioactive or pathological.

-12.5.50 Heritage Attributes:

-means the principal features or elements that contribute to a protected heritage property's cultural heritage value or manufactured elements, as well as natural landforms, vegetation, water features, and its visual setting (including significant views or vistas to or from a protected heritage property).
+12.5.51 Heritage Attributes: means the principal features or elements that contribute to a protected heritage property's cultural heritage value or manufactured elements, as well as natural landforms, vegetation, water features, and its visual setting (including significant views or vistas to or from a protected heritage property).

-12.5.51 Heritage Conservation District:

-is an area of the Town that is protected by a Municipal By-law passed under Part V of the Ontario Heritage Act.

-12.5.52 Highly Vulnerable Aguifer:

-means an aquifer that can be easily changed or affected by contamination from both human activities and natural processes as a result of (a) its intrinsic susceptibility, as a function of the thickness and permeability of overlaying layers, or (b) by preferential pathways to the aquifer, as defined by the Clean Water Act.
+- 12.5.52 Heritage Conservation District: is an area of the Town that is protected by a Municipal By-law passed under Part V of the Ontario Heritage Act. - 12.5.53 Highly Vulnerable Aquifer: means an aquifer that can be easily changed or affected by contamination from both human activities and natural processes as a result of (a) its intrinsic susceptibility, as a function of the thickness and permeability of overlaying layers, or (b) by preferential pathways to the aquifer, as defined by the Clean Water Act. - 12.5.54 Home Industry: means a small-scale industrial use that is accessory to a rural use and/or a single detached dwelling.
+Home Industries may include welding, carpentry or machine shops, or agriculturally related uses that involve the processing of transportation of regionally produced agricultural crops or other products. - 12.5.55 Home Occupation: means an occupation conducted for gain or profit as an accessory use within a dwelling.

-12.5.53 Home Industry:

-means a small-scale industrial use that is accessory to a rural use and/or a single detached dwelling.
-Home Industries may include welding, carpentry or machine shops, or agriculturally related uses that involve the processing of transportation of regionally produced agricultural crops or other products.

-12.5.54 Home Occupation:

-means an occupation conducted for gain or profit as an accessory use within a dwelling.
 Home occupations are small scale homebased businesses allowing people to work from their homes while not detracting from the residential character of the neighbourhood in which they live.
-Such uses may include hairdressing, dog grooming or music construction.

-12.5.55 In Situ:

-means remaining in place in the original location where something was found.

-12.5.56 Infiltration Management Plan:

-Means a report that demonstrates how the development proposal maintains pre-development recharge rates and does not impair groundwater quality.

-12.5.57 Intake Protection Zone:

-means the area within Lake Simcoe and surrounding lands that may contribute water to the municipal drinking water systems and through which contaminants are reasonably likely to reach the pumping station.
+Such uses may include hairdressing, dog grooming or music construction. - 12.5.56 In Situ: means remaining in place in the original location where something was found. - 12.5.57 Infiltration Management Plan: Means a report that demonstrates how the development proposal maintains pre-development recharge rates and does not impair groundwater quality. - 12.5.58 Intake Protection Zone: means the area within Lake Simcoe and surrounding lands that may contribute water to the municipal drinking water systems and through which contaminants are reasonably likely to reach the pumping station.

-12.5.58 Intensification:

-means the development of a property, site or area at a higher density than currently exists through:

-- a) redevelopment, including the use of brownfield sites; - b) the development of vacant and/or underutilized lots within previously developed areas: - c) infill development, or, - d) the expansion or conversion of existing buildings.
+- 12.5.59 Intensification: means the development of a property, site or area at a higher density than currently exists through: - a) redevelopment, including the use of brownfield sites; - b) the development of vacant and/or underutilized lots within previously developed areas; - c) infill development; or, - d) the expansion or conversion of existing buildings.

-12.5.59 Kennel:
+12.5.60 Kennel: